RedefiningReality/Linux-Defence-Materials/NCAE Checklists/Auditing Commands.md

 grep -v "/bash" /etc/shells | sudo xargs -d '\n' rm  # get each line in /etc/shells that doesn't contain "/bash", then remove that file sudo sed -i '/\/bash/!d' /etc/shells
 ```
+commands from all users will be logged to /var/log/commands.log, which can only be read by root